WolfeQuilting/wolfequilting.github.io/quilts/scrappy3.md

 ![Scrappy Blocks](assets/scrap03-4.jpg)

 I decided I liked the look of on point, but I'm not sure I'll do another one that way.
-It was a bit of a pain because then everything is on the bias.
-Quilting was evem harder because of the bias.
+It was a bit of a pain because everything is on the bias.
+Quilting was even harder because of the bias.

 ![Scrappy Blocks](assets/scrap03-5.jpg)